 Azerbaijani manat (AZN) general currency information

-Azerbaijan currency and money saving tips
+Currency and money saving tips for Azerbaijan

 Azerbaijan’s national currency is the Manat, divided into 100 gapiks (q) with coins available in 10q, 20q and more rarely 50q denominations.
 The manat is written with a M symbol that looks like the Euro E swivelled through 90 degrees.The official language is Azerbaijani, the country was a well-known tourist spot in the 1980s.
 However, the fall of the Soviet Union, and the Nagorno-Karabakh War during the 1990s, damaged the tourist industry and the image of Azerbaijan as a tourist destination.It was not until the 2000s that the tourism industry began to recover, and the country has since experienced a high rate of growth in the number of tourist visits and overnight stays.
 In the recent years, Azerbaijan has also becoming a popular destination for religious, spa, and health care tourism.
 During winter, the Shahdag Mountain Resort offers skiing with state of the art facilities.